clonemeagain/plugin-autocloser/README.md

 ## Caveats/Assumptions:

 - Assumes [osTicket](https://github.com/osTicket/) v1.10+ is installed.
 The API changes a bit between versions..
 Open an issue to support older versions.
+- Assumes PHP 5.6+ is being used on the server.
+(Earlier versions will cause crash when plugin enabled)
 - Assumes you have cron configured!
 It works from cron calls, so if you don't have it enabled, you _will_ need to tick the "Autocron" option in the settings.
 [Guide to osTicket cron](http://osticket.com/wiki/POP3/IMAP_Setting_Guide#Recurring_tasks_scheduler_.28Cron_Job.29)
 - The plugin does not attempt to close tickets with open Tasks (same as core).